WalhoutLab/eFPA/5_single-cell_analysis/README.md

 ```

 5. **Prepare Input Data:**
    Download and extract the contents of Input.zip from [Zenodo](https://zenodo.org/records/13801228) into the Input directory.
 This is an example for Windows users; adjust as necessary for your OS.
+For reference, the DOI for this dataset is `10.5281/zenodo.13801228`.

 ```bash
    unzip Input.zip -d input/